I want to wish you a happy July 4th, by sharing old-fashioned Independence Day decorations around my porch.

 Here’s a Nancy Thomas piece my sister bought me when she lived in Yorktown, VA.
 It’s another reminder of hubby’s Revolutionary War ancestor, Peacock, who was present at Cornwallis’ surrender all those years ago.

-I hope you’ll join Betsy Ross, Paul Revere and I for a July 4th Patriots Table later this week.
+I hope you’ll join Betsy Ross, Paul Revere and I for a July 4th Patriots Table.